sagemathinc/cocalc-doc/source/project-settings.rst

 The authentication only works via a pair of public/private keys!
-The public key must be shared with with the remote OpenSSH server, while the private key – the hidden secret – must be shared with CoCalc's datastore mechanism in order to authenticate with the server.
+The public key must be shared with with the remote OpenSSH server, while the private key – the hidden secret – must be shared with CoCalc in order to authenticate with the server.

 In particular, in order to be able to access files stored on a remote server,